 Pupils arriving after the start of school but before the end of the registration period will be treated for statistical purposes, as present, but will be coded as late before registers close.

 There are two negative results caused by pupils who constantly arrive late.
+These are:

 The loss of education suffered by the pupils themselves which over a year can add up to a significant proportion of their time in school.